ripytide/ks3-project/Lesson1b/slides/0-slide.md

 ## Task 3

 Try and recreate the following images by drawing rectangles onto the screen.
+As before, make sure to write your code AFTER setting up the screen but BEFORE calling `pygame.display.flip()`.

 To help figure them out, try using a methodical, step-by-step process.
 For example: